-There are three visa subclasses under these category, two of which can make you become a Permanent Resident of Australia straight away.
-These are the Employer Nomination Scheme sc186 and the Regional Sponsored Migration Scheme sc187.
-It is paramount that:
+There are three visa subclasses under this category, one of which can make you become a Permanent Resident of Australia straight away.
+This is the Employer Nomination Scheme sc186.
+To be granted one, you need:

-- you have at least 3 years work experience in your occupation
+- at least 3 years work experience in your occupation

-- you are younger than 45 years of age
+- to be younger than 45 years of age

-The third visa – Temporary Skills Shortage sc482 – is a temporary permit that in some cases can lead to Permanent Residency following 3 years of continuous service with the sponsor.
+The second, and most common, sponsored visa – Temporary Skills Shortage sc482 – is a temporary permit that in some cases can lead to Permanent Residency following 3 years of continuous service with the sponsor.
 Access to this visa is slightly easier: